Sheyk/auto-translate/README.md

 ### 🟢 Vue.js + Vue I18n

-Follow the [Vue I18n official documentation](https://vue-i18n.intlify.dev/) for setup, then configure auto-translate's `output` to match your locale files directory (typically `src/locales/`).
+Follow the [Vue I18n official documentation](https://vue-i18n.intlify.dev/) for setup, then configure auto-translatr's `output` to match your locale files directory (typically `src/locales/`).

 ### 🔴 React.js + react-i18next

-Follow the [react-i18next documentation](https://react.i18next.com/) for setup, then configure auto-translate's `output` to match your locale files directory (typically `src/locales/`).
+Follow the [react-i18next documentation](https://react.i18next.com/) for setup, then configure auto-translatr's `output` to match your locale files directory (typically `src/locales/`).

 ### ⚫ Next.js + next-i18next

-Follow the [next-i18next documentation](https://github.com/i18next/next-i18next) for setup, then configure auto-translate's `output` to `public/locales/` to match Next.js conventions.
+Follow the [next-i18next documentation](https://github.com/i18next/next-i18next) for setup, then configure auto-translatr's `output` to `public/locales/` to match Next.js conventions.

 ### 🔄 Complete Workflow

-1. **Setup**: Install your preferred i18n library and configure it to read from the auto-translate output directory
+1. **Setup**: Install your preferred i18n library and configure it to read from the auto-translatr output directory

 2. **Code**: Write your application using `t('Your text here')` calls

-3. **Generate**: Run `npx auto-translate` to scan your code and generate translation files
+3. **Generate**: Run `npx auto-translatr` to scan your code and generate translation files

 4. **Verify**: Check the generated translation files in your output directory